 (2) Nothing in subsection (1) affects the operation of section 28.

-[Section 27 amended by No. 16 of 2011 s.
+[Section 27 amended: No. 16 of 2011 s.
 123.]

 28. Contracting out prohibited

 (1) An agreement or arrangement that purports to exclude or restrict the operation of any provision of this Act or to modify any such provision to the disadvantage of an owner is to that extent void.